From career breakthroughs to professional milestones, explore how Kenley Jansen made an impact.

 In 2004, Kenley Jansen was signed by the Dodgers as an undrafted free agent.

-In 2007, Kenley Jansen split his time between the Raptors and the Class-A Great Lakes Loons of the Midwest League, hitting .207 in 73 games.
+In 2007, Kenley Jansen split time between the Raptors and the Class-A Great Lakes Loons of the Midwest League, hitting .207 in 73 games.
+After the season, he again played in Hawaii Winter Baseball, this time for the West Oahu CaneFires

-In 2008, Kenley Jansen played with the Loons, hitting .227 with 9 home runs in 79 games, and was selected to the mid-season Midwest League All-Star game.
+In 2008, Kenley Jansen played with the Loons, hitting .227 and 9 home runs in 79 games, and was selected to the mid-season Midwest League All-Star game.

 On November 19, 2009, Kenley Jansen was added to the Dodgers 40-man roster.

-In 2009, Kenley Jansen was the starting catcher for the Netherlands team in the World Baseball Classic.
-Jansen threw out Willy Taveras on an attempted steal of third base in the ninth inning, a key play in the game against the Dominican Republic team.
+In 2009, Kenley Jansen was the starting catcher for the Netherlands team in the World Baseball Classic and threw out Willy Taveras on an attempted steal of third base.

 On May 15, 2010, Kenley Jansen was promoted to the Double-A Chattanooga Lookouts, where he was selected to the mid-season Southern League All-Star Game.